McNubn/project2020/README.md

 ![sepalwviolin](plots/boxViolinCat/sepalwidthviolinplot.png)
 ![sepalwcat](plots/boxViolinCat/sepalwidthcatplot.png)

 Due to the overlaps in the histograms earlier, it wasn't immediately clear that setosas tend to have the wider sepal widths, but we can see this quite plainly in these three plots.
-The boxplot tells us that the range for setosa sepal widths is from 2.3cm to 4.4cm, meaning that setosas also have the widest range of the three iris types - unlike in the three other variables where setosas were shown to be more consistent in their sizing.
+The box plot tells us that the range for setosa sepal widths is from 2.3cm to 4.4cm, meaning that setosas also have the widest range of the three iris types - unlike in the three other variables where setosas were shown to be more consistent in their sizing.
 We can also see that the three quartiles for setosas are 3.1cm, 3.4cm and 3.7cm respectively.
 This means that 75% of setosa sepals are wider than over 75% of virginica and versicolor sepals (the upper quartile for versicolors is 3cm, meanwhile the upper quartile for virginicas is 3.1 cm).
 Therefore we now know that setosas generally have the shortest and thinnest petals, with the shortest but widest sepals.

 As for versicolor and virginica, we see the same trends whereby virginicas are just a bit bigger than versicolors again.
 The range for versicolors is from 2cm to 3.4 cm, whereas virginicas are at 2.5cm to 3.6cm (although it should be noted that virginica shows an outlier at either end, marked at 2.3cm and 3.8cm).
 As for their quartiles, versicolors are at 2.5cm, 2.8cm and 3cm respectively, whereas the corresponding figures for virginica are 2.8cm, 3cm and 3.2cm.
 Thus the differences between virginica and versicolor measurements are a lot less pronounced, and both iris types have a similar distribution of points along their ranges, as shown by the violin and cat plots.